djeada/Databases-Notes/notes/06_distributed_databases/04_partitioning_vs_sharding.md

 #### Objectives of Sharding

-1. **Scalability**: Distribute data across multiple servers to handle large-scale datasets.
+- **Scalability** is achieved by distributing data across multiple servers, enabling systems to handle large-scale datasets effectively.
-2. **Performance**: Parallelize queries across shards to reduce latency and increase throughput.
+- **Performance** improves by parallelizing queries across shards, reducing latency and increasing query throughput.
-3. **Fault Tolerance**: Spread data so the failure of one shard doesn’t affect the entire dataset.
+- **Fault tolerance** ensures that the failure of one shard does not disrupt the availability or integrity of the entire dataset.

 #### Common Sharding Strategies

-1. **Range-based Sharding**: Data is distributed by ranges of a key (e.g., user IDs).
+- **Range-based sharding** involves distributing data by ranges of a key, such as user IDs or timestamps, to group logically related data together.
-2. **Hash-based Sharding**: A hash function determines the shard for each piece of data.
+- **Hash-based sharding** uses a hash function to determine which shard a piece of data belongs to, ensuring even distribution across shards.
-3. **List-based Sharding**: Similar to list partitioning, data is assigned based on specific values (e.g., geographic regions).
+- **List-based sharding** assigns data to shards based on specific values, such as geographic regions or predefined categories.

 ### Key Differences Between Partitioning and Sharding